cbertelegni/fever-challenge-api-py/README.md

 ## Considerations:

 * The `base_event_id="444"` has a bug in the date.
 I don't know if that's on purpose.
+* The data update must be from a celery worker, for a faster implementation the data update is on demand from an exposed method in the API

 ## Makefile commands